2. Managing the risk of slips and trips in health and social care

 Employees, and in particular those being cared for, may have conditions that put them at increased risk of falls.
 Factors include:

-- Age-related physiological changes – age can increase the risk of falls, ie deteriorating vision, impaired judgement and memory, altered mobility and increased frailty and dependence.
+Age can increase the risk of falls, such as deteriorating vision, impaired judgement and memory, altered mobility and increased frailty and dependence.
 Falls may arise from weight shifting, trips or stumbles.

-- Medical conditions – certain conditions may increase the risk of falls, ie strokes, dementia, fits and faints, low blood pressure, and urinary infections.
+Certain conditions may increase the risk of falls, such as strokes, dementia, fits and faints, low blood pressure, and urinary infections.

 Those patients and service users who are identified as being at higher risk of falls should have an assessment as part of the care planning.
-Further information is provided in the NICE guidance on the Assessment and prevention of falls in older people.
+Further information is provided in guidance on assessment and prevention of falls in older people from the National Institute of Clinical Excellence (NICE).

 Organisational factors

 Footwear – Provide suitable footwear for staff where this has been identified as a way of controlling the slip risk.
-For example, where floors are likely to be slippery (eg kitchens or wet rooms), staff may require slip resistant footwear.
+For example, where floors are likely to be slippery (for example kitchens or wet rooms), staff may require slip-resistant footwear.
 For further information see our slips and trips page on footwear.

 Environmental factors

-Contamination – Contamination can include: food, liquids, urine, talcum powder, leaves and dirt from outside, cleaning substances etc. Consider how you can prevent contamination getting on to the floor wherever possible.
-Design tasks to minimise spillages and if they cannot be prevented, control the contamination, eg by containing and effective cleaning.
+Contamination – this can include food, liquids, urine, talcum powder, leaves and dirt from outside, cleaning substances.
+Consider how you can prevent contamination getting on to the floor wherever possible.
+Design tasks to minimise spillages and if they cannot be prevented, control the contamination, There is more information on contamination and slips and trips.

 Obstacles – Floors should be free from trip hazards and obstructions, for example, avoid trailing wires and ensure equipment is stored away when not in use, rather than left in walkways.
 Where everyday furniture or equipment is present, and is a potential trip hazard, try to ensure that there is sufficient contrast between the equipment and the floor.
 One simple technique to help with this is to use black and white photographs of the environment to get an idea of how effective contrast is between surfaces and objects.